 Gardens and Fernery

-The distinctive double Walled Garden at Hospitalfield has been redesigned by garden designer Nigel Dunnett and opens to visitors for the first time on 27 May 2021.
+The distinctive double Walled Garden at Hospitalfield has been redesigned by garden designer Nigel Dunnett.
+The gardens opened to visitors for the first time on 27 May 2021.
 The scheme was developed to reveal the unique horticultural history of the site at Hospitalfield, which has been tended as a garden for over 800 years.
-You can expect to learn more about the medicinal planting of the medieval monastic gardeners and to understand the form and function of the Victorian approach to horticulture, all within a glorious new planting scheme.
+Visit and you can expect to learn more about the medicinal planting of the medieval monastic gardeners and to understand the form and function of the Victorian approach to horticulture, all within a glorious new planting scheme.

 Book your Visit

-Please use the calendar feature to book your visit for your preferred time slot.
+Please use the calendar feature to book your visit for your preferred time slot in advance